rkirov/blog/content/_index.md

 ---

-There intentionally no comment sections, but if you would like to converse with me on any of the topics above, don't hesitate to reach out to rkirov@gmail.com or [x.com/radokirov](https://x.com/radokirov).
+There are intentionally no comment sections, but if you'd like to discuss any of these topics, feel free to reach out to me at rkirov@gmail.com or [x.com/radokirov](https://x.com/radokirov).